rackerlabs/support-how-to/content/how-to/cloud-servers/install-python-openstackclient-on-linux-and-mac-os/index.md

 #### Setting the environment variables

-To set some environment variables, run the following command to open your **.bash_profile** file for editing:
+To set some environment variables, run the following command on your terminal to open your **.bash_profile** file for editing:

     nano ~/.bash_profile